karel-burda/function-loader/README.md

 In order to use the `function_loader`, it's the `include` directory that matters.
 Just make sure that the header search path is pointing to the [include](include) directory located in the root directory.
 On POSIXes, the `libdl` has to be linked to the final executable.

-Tou can use the provided package config at [function-extractor-config.cmake.in](function-extractor-config.cmake.in).
+Tou can use the provided package config at [function-loader-config.cmake.in](function-loader-config.cmake.in).

 Implementation resides in the `burda::function_loader` namespace, so it might be useful to do `namespace fe = burda::function_loader;` in your project.